 - Not all fly ash bricks are convenient for construction, those are manufactured in power plants usually similar to concrete, while others may desire beneficiation.
 It is relatively important to use only high-quality fly ash to avoid negative impacts on the structure.

-- If bricks are not prepared properly, it has no strength and not suitable for construction.
-Poor quality bricks have an adverse impact on concrete.
-It can increase permeability, occurring in damages to the structure.
+- If bricks are not prepared properly, it has no strength and is not suitable for construction.
+Poor-quality bricks have an adverse impact on concrete.
+It can increase permeability, occurring in damage to the structure.

-- Bonding with the concrete is lower due to the brick smooth surface.
+- Bonding with the concrete is lower due to the brick’s smooth surface.

 Raw Materials Used In Fly Ash Bricks